 SAVE ON YOUR CAR INSURANCE

 Have you been considering making the switch to pay-as-you-go insurance?
 This type of auto insurance coverage can be a smart choice for certain drivers.

 Below, we give you all the information you need to know about pay-as-you-go car insurance.
 We discuss everything from premiums to coverage options so that you can make the best choice for your driving habits.
 We also give you our take on some of the nation’s largest insurance companies.

-After you read all about pay-as-you-go insurance, check out our free rate comparison tool below.
+After you read all about pay-as-you-go insurance, check out our free rate comparison tool above.
 It can provide you with quotes from the best auto insurance companies in the nation.

 What is Pay-As-You-Go Insurance?